consultant • analyst • writer

 As Asia Investigations Manager for Intel Corporation, Martin managed investigations across Asia involving employee related corruption, product trademark abuse, freight losses, and other integrity issues.

-In the Royal Hong Kong Police Martin was involved in political intelligence and organised crime investigations in Special Branch, the Criminal Intelligence Bureau, and the Commercial Crime Bureau.
+Martin served in the Royal Hong Kong Police from 1988 and was involved in political intelligence and organised crime investigations in Special Branch, the Criminal Intelligence Bureau, and the Commercial Crime Bureau.